JWJdeBoer/Societal-Challenge/README.md

 ---
 ## Supporting content

-In the supporting content files are the data management plan and the informed consent files from the intervieuws.
+In the supporting content files are the data management plan and the informed consent files from the interviews.

 ## ⚙️ Installation & Running the Tool (IMPORTANT)